hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 #### Adding an entity:

-After selecting the node on which the entity is to be added, click on bot says or entities:
+After selecting the node on which the entity is to be added, click on "*Add an Entity*":

 ![entities open node](assets/entities_open_node.png)

-Click on *Add Entities*.
-One can search for a particular word that needs to be detected, all existing entities that are capable of detecting that word/variant will appear as the search result.
+On the popup below, one can search for an entity, from the already existing list of entities.

 ![entities add](assets/entities_add.png)